FoxiooOfficial/LG-E400_Foxdroid/README.md

 -  The repository **does not contain the full source code of the system**; source code you can find [here](https://github.com/FoxiooOfficial/Foxdroid).
 - All `.zip` installation files (ROMs) are located in the **Releases** tab.

-## These repositories were used for this project:
+## These repositories was based on this projects:
 - https://github.com/CyanogenMod/android
 - https://github.com/TheMuppets/proprietary_vendor_lge
 - https://github.com/LineageOS/lge-kernel-e400